Tombstone Joint Venture Highlights

 The district is underlain by the same Paleozoic limestone sequence that hosts the massive Taylor zinc-silver-lead deposit of Arizona Mining Inc. located only 65 kilometers west of Tombstone.
 Arizona Mining is currently the subject of a friendly $1.8-billion takeover bid by South32.

 Aztec’s focus is discovering new zones of epithermal and CRD mineralization because they typically form much larger and high-grade mineralized bodies.
 However, the small historic high-grade silver mines are very useful in showing where mineral-controlling structures are located.
 The geological, geochemical and geophysical surveys have identified several prospective areas with the potential to host CRD mineralization within the underlaying Paleozoic limestones.
 The targets begin at roughly 150m and continue to 1,000m depth.
-The deepest silver-gold-lead mines in the district found the base of the Bisbee Group in the Tombstone district typically less than 150 meters below surface and still contain mineralization.
+The deepest silver-gold-lead mines in the district found in the base of the Bisbee Group in the Tombstone district typically are less than 200 meters below surface and still contain mineralization.

 Positive indications for additional shallow, near surface epithermal mineralization at Tombstone include: